-Pedestrian struck, killed by city vehicle while walking on Sherwood Forest Boulevard
+Coroner identifies pedestrian hit, killed by city-owned vehicle

 BATON ROUGE - A pedestrian was struck and killed while walking on or near Sherwood Forest Boulevard early Tuesday morning.

 Emergency officials said the crash happened around 5:40 a.m. on Sherwood Forest Boulevard northbound at Red Oak Drive.
+The East Baton Rouge Coroner's Office later identified the pedestrian as Gerald Estrade, 67.

 Video from the scene shows the vehicle involved in the crash belonged to the city.